 The Castle of Almourol is regarded as Portugal’s most beautiful castle!
 Situated on a small cliffy island in the middle of the Tagus River, Almourol Castle is one of the most significant military Medieval monuments, which best evokes the memory of the Knights Templar in Portugal.

+The Castle of Leiria is closed until April 2021 for requalification.
 Coming up from the city, visitors enter Leiria Castle through the Albacara Gateway.
 Inside this defensive bastion, there are various historical points of interest that have been well preserved.
-They include the Church of Nossa Senhora da Pena, the former Royal Palaces and the Keep in addition to wonderful views out over the surrounding countryside.
+They include the Church of Nossa Senhora da Pena, the former Royal Palaces and the

 When you get to the Cathedral Churchyard, you will see one of the most beautiful squares in Portugal.